udirno/gmail-promo-agent/docs/blog/how-we-built-gmail-promo-agent-with-claude.md

 ## The Problem

-I was drowning in promotional emails.
 Over the years, I've subscribed to countless mailing lists—airlines, restaurants, retailers, concert venues, tech newsletters.
 My inbox is full of offers, but when I actually need a promo code, I spend 10 minutes clicking through dozens of emails trying to remember which store sent what deal.

 I'd think "didn't Target send me a discount code last week?" and then waste time searching through my promotions folder.
 By the time I found it, the code had usually expired.